JDIZM/vue-storybook-library/README2.md

 ## Theme

-all the styling is configured in the theme folder and there are mixins to create custom class names for styling bg/colour.
+all the styling is configured in the theme folder and there are mixins to create custom class names for styling bg-color, text and spacing.

-// TODO can you pass vars from component to css.. we could pass theme colours down
+* class names like tailwind
+* sass/css theme variables

+the theme variables are mixed between sass variables for the mixins and class names in addition to css variables.
+I was having an issue importing the sass vars into SFC's but the root CSS vars work.
+Simple work around.

 ```
 /theme